-Members of the Pet Food Institute (PFI) are committed to the production of safe, nutritionally balanced pet food and are working closely together with internal experts, including company scientists, veterinarians and nutritionists, to advance the understanding of this issue and support a collaborative approach with FDA.
+Members of the Pet Food Institute (PFI) are committed to the production of safe, nutritionally balanced pet food.
+PFI is working in close collaboration with internal experts, including company scientists, veterinarians and nutritionists, to advance the understanding of this issue and support a collaborative approach with FDA.

 The first step you can take is to make sure your dog is receiving a complete and balanced diet that is formulated for his or her life stage.
 Our interactive infographic series “Nutrition from Nose to Tail” provides fast facts on why a complete and balanced dog food recipe is critical in supporting your pet’s health.
-If your pet does experience a change in health, it is important to consult with your veterinarian.

 If you have questions about a specific product, we recommend that you contact the manufacturer to learn more.
 FDA has not advised that pet owners change their dog’s diet based on the available information.
+If your pet does experience a change in health, it is important to consult with your veterinarian.

 Millions of dogs eat and are thriving on grain-free dog food.
 FDA’s investigation focuses on certain ingredients that figure more prominently in some pet food products labeled as grain-free, including legumes like peas or lentils, other legume seeds, and potatoes.
 FDA has not identified any established link between certain ingredients and incidents of DCM.

 The exact cause of these cases of DCM is still unknown and may be the result of many factors, including a recipe formulation and processing, and your individual pet.
 If you have a question about your dog’s food, we recommend that you contact the manufacturer to learn more, and visit “Nutrition from Nose to Tail” to learn more about the nutrition in a dog food recipe.